wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 You can customize some visual attribute from the plugin option.
 For better integration, you can both overwrite the template and customize the look and feel writing your own CSS rules.

 == Changelog ==

+= Version 1.1.7 - RELEASED: OCT 07, 2015 =

+* Update: changed text-domain to yith-woocommerce-advanced-reviews

+= Version 1.1.6 - RELEASED: SEP 23, 2015 =

+* Added: improved query performance for low resources server.
+* Fix: sometimes items was not shown clicking on a view on reviews back end page.

 = Version 1.1.5 - RELEASED: SEP 04, 2015 =